Easing pain with meditation

 When you are ready, imagine yourself sitting in the sunshine under a clear blue sky.
 Feel the warmth of the sun on your skin.
 From out of the sky, an indigo silk scarf floats down gently, landing in your hands.
 You feel how soft and warm it is.
 Take it and place it on your body close to where you experience pain.

 As you watch it melt gently into your body over the pain, feel it sink inside then wrap itself about your pain.
 You notice that somehow a corner of the scarf is still showing itself and that you can pull it out of your body without any problem.
 Do so and as it comes, it takes the pain it is wrapped around away with it.
 Once you have pulled it out of your body, throw it away.
 Let the pain be gone.

 Meditation and visualisation will not always be useful, rather like no course of treatment works for everyone.
 Try for yourself and see if it works for you.

 Counselling Directory is not responsible for the articles published by members.
 The views expressed are those of the member who wrote the article.

 About Chris Paul

 Chris Paul works as a Counsellor and Life Coach in the Marlborough, Swindon and Hungerford area.
 He also works on line using Skype or FaceTime.
 Chris is a registered member of BACP.
 His core training is in Psychosynthesis, a transpersonal form of counselling.
 Chris runs a meditation group every Saturday afternoon, contact him for details.… Read more

-Located in Marlborough.
+Located in Marlborough and Swindon.

 Can also offer online appointments.